tradingstrategy-ai/docs/source/learn.rst

 Here is a collection of learning resources for quantitative finance, algorithmic trading, decentralised finance, Python, :term:`Jupyter Notebook` and AI.

+If you are already familiar with :term:`algorithmic trading` and you want to use Trading Strategy framework you can directly hop into :ref:`Getting started tutorial <tutorial>`.

 Conference presentations
 ~~~~~~~~~~~~~~~~~~~~~~~~